mampfes/hacs_waste_collection_schedule/doc/ics/aws_shg_de.md

 ## How to get the configuration arguments

-- Goto <https://aws-shg.de/WasteManagementSchaumburg.html?action=wasteDisposalServices> and select your location.
+- Go to <https://aws-shg.de/WasteManagementSchaumburg.html?action=wasteDisposalServices> and select your location.
 - Under `ical-Kalenderabo`, click on `URL in die Zwischenablage kopieren` to copy the link address.
 - Replace the `url` in the example configuration with this link.